 The answer at Frontiers Academy is NO!
 Your child will have English Language Arts every day starting in preschool.

-It is a common concern for parents with children in immersion school is whether their child is at the same level of proficiency in English reading and writing as students in non-immersion schools.
-Although some kindergarteners or first graders in Mandarin immersion programs may not be at the same level in English as their general education peers, typically by the second or third grade they will be at or above that level and they will read, write and speak Mandarin.
+Parents with children in an immersion school are commonly concerned as to whether their child is at the same level of proficiency in English reading and writing as students in non-immersion schools.
+Although some kindergarteners or first graders in Mandarin immersion programs may not be at the same level in English as their general education peers, typically by the second or third grade they will be at or above that level and will also read, write, and speak Mandarin.
 (Genesee, F. (1987).
 Learning through two languages: Studies of immersion and bilingual education.
 Rowley, MA: Newbury).

 Moreover, research shows that immersion actually reinforces and enhances English language development in the long term.
 (Cloud, N. Genesee, F., & Hamayan, E. (2000).
 Dual language instruction: A handbook for enriched education.
 Boston: Heinle & Heinlet).